keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

----
-layout: post
-author: keiran
-title: "The Oxygen Apocalypse: how symmetry saves us from the flames"
-description: "📖 15 min read • Cyanobacteria captured light to break a quantum law, unpicking the electron pair, and extinguished ancient life in the process"
-published: false
-category: oxygen
-tags:
-image:
-  path: /images/Vaalbara_Continent.jpg
-  alt: "The Archean dominated 'purple earth'"
----

 *An artist's impression of Earth in the early Archean with a purplish hydrosphere and coastal regions.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Vaalbara_Continent.jpg) [CC BY-SA 4.0]
 {:.figcaption}